The-Marcy-Lab-School-Assignments/swe-2-2-classes-JojolionPeak/src/short-response.md

 Identify what the mistake is, explain why it is a problem, and suggest a way to fix it.

 ## Response 4

+The mistake in the block of code above is the programmer is returning the original secrets array.
+To prevent showing the original array, it's best to copy the array and return the copied array instead.